WHAT ARE THE BEST DAY TRIPS FROM SEOUL? BEST DAY TRIPS FROM SEOUL BY TRAIN OR BUS? BEST BEACH NEAR SEOUL?

 Sindo (신도), Sido (시도) and Modo (모도) islands are the perfect gateway from the busy city life of Seoul.
 Located off the coast of Incheon, these 3 islands are easily accessible by ferry.
 All 3 islands are connected by a bridge which makes it easy to visit them all within a day.

-Expect sandy beaches, relaxing coastal road, mountains and delicious seafood on these 3 islands.
+Expect sandy beaches, relaxing coastal roads, mountains, and delicious seafood on these 3 islands.
 Make sure to explore Sugi Beach and Baemikkumi Sculpture Park, the highlights of the 3 islands.

 The biggest island is Sindo: 16.1 km long, 6.92 km² of land located 14 km northwest of Incheon.